Act 79 searches allow law enforcement without a warrant, consent

 In the Anderson case, the Supreme Court of Wisconsin found the anonymous tips, on their own, weren’t enough to show the necessary reasonable suspicion.
 In this case, the tips provided police more information.
 It added to the totality of the circumstances supporting reasonable suspicion.
 Additionally, the Court indicated multiple facts in the record corroborated the tips

-Contact Meyer Van Severen, S.C. for criminal defense
+Contact Van Severen Law Office for criminal defense